hecmaes/newrelic-plugins/README.md

 ## For support
 Plugin support for troubleshooting assistance can be obtained by visiting the official [New Relic Community Forum](https://discuss.newrelic.com/) or the [plugin issues page](https://github.com/threelegs/newrelic-plugins/issues).
-You can ping me directly in the forums by mentioning my username `@juanformoso` in any post, but any member of the community will be able to help you.
+You can ping me directly in the forums by mentioning my username `@juanformoso` in any post, but any member of the community will be able to help you..